Welcome to Wealthcommon Currency Central

 lowering currency value until there is no room left to compensate for a

-massive deflation or a hyperinflationary collapse of the economy.
+massive deflationary depression or for a hyperinflationary collapse of the economy.
 Thus, the

 consequence of having such a fiat money system in place to begin with which